 Another addiction recovery option that addicts can pursue is recovery coaching.
 Also known as peer-based recovery support services, recovery coaching is provided by individuals who had suffered from substance abuse and have found significant recovery time.
 Unlike 12-step programs, recovery coaching empowers individuals to find the recovery program that best fits their needs.
 Recovery coaches are empathetic who shows caring and concern for those struggling with addiction.
 These people also help addict find the community resources they need such as social services and health care.
 Recovery coaches can be found in sober living homes, community and mental health centers, high school and collegiate programs, criminal justice programs and homeless agencies among others.

-Which Addiction Recovery Option is the Best?
+Which Addiction Recovery Option is

 If you or a loved one are struggling with addiction, there are many options you can choose from to get the help you need.
 While there are many quality options to choose from, you may feel overwhelmed on what option or options will work the best for you or your loved one.
 It is important to carefully weigh all choices before making a commitment.
 Your recovery is a significant commitment of both time and money.